Voice-over Recording Studio Tips

 I bought the Tascam DP-02CF Portastudio, which is a digital multi-track recorder, recording audio onto a removable compact flash memory card.
 The idea was that I could record voice tracks whilst my PC was switched off, and so have even quieter recordings with the more sensitive mics I have.
 After a day of playing, I decided it wasn't for me.
 There's no denying it looks like a very nice piece of kit, but I think a band or musician would have much more use for it that me.
 My main nag is that when you record a voice track, you then have to 'bounce' it in real time to create a WAV file on the compact flash card to be able to edit on the PC later.
 Perfect for mixing down songs with multiple tracks, but when it's just recording one track with a mic it doubles the amount of time spent recording, as you're listening to the entire session again.
 Without this snag, I would have kept it.
 I still had the mic going through the Mackie mixer and Behringer Composer Pro before the signal going into the Portastudio - I need the gate function on the Behringer - can't live without it now.
 You can change the frequency range that the high and low EQ pots adjust, which is a nice touch.
 However, this could only be done in the bounce stage, so you can't hear in real-time what effects any EQ change has on the live recording.
 If the buttons were soft-touch rubber/silicon instead of the loud 'click' type ones that it had, it would have felt like a higher quality product.
 I didn't get too much into it after realising the bounce problem, but I can imagine a band or a composer loving this kit.
 I was going to buy the Tascam DR-07 portable recorder (pictured right), but wasn't sure if it was too flimsy and light with no XLR input or faders so went for the DP-02CF which looks like it meant business more.
 I sold my Portastudio to a nice musician in Battersea.
 I'm not sure whether I deleted the audio I'd recorded onto it, which may have included me swearing about the usability of said Portastudio.
 I'll never know!

 It's no longer multi-track tape or DAT - computers, hard disk or even solid state recorders are now the norm for recording audio in studios.
 Thankfully, in recent years, manufacturers are becoming aware that even domestic PC users don't like the sound of a large cooling fan humming constantly in their studies or living rooms.
 This is beneficial to voice-over artists or podcasters because it brings very quiet computers into the reach of everyone - they used to cost a fortune!
-In theory, you can still spend money on having a silent customised PC built, with a fanless power supply and solid state hard drive, doing away with fans and whirring noises altogether.
+In theory, you can still spend money on having a silent customised PC built, with a fanless power supply and solid state hard drive (SSD), doing away with fans and whirring noises altogether.
 So far, I've gone half-way and installed a fan-less power supply in my PC.
 To get it out of the way, I do not like Apple Macs.
 They are too expensive.

 Do not underestimate the difference a sound card has on your recordings.
-I recently connected my voice-over recording equipment to a different computer and tried recording with the same software and equipment but it sounded awful.
+I once connected my voice-over recording equipment to a different computer and tried recording with the same software and equipment but it sounded awful.
 The only difference was that I was using the on-board soundcard that is built-in to the computer.
 I transfered my sound card over and it was great again.

 Cables & Headphones